Harsh-alt938/Prodigy-InfoTech/Password Strength Checker/README.md

 - CSS
 - JavaScript

-## Project Live Location 🌐

-You can access the live version of this project at [Password Strength Checker](https://prodigy-intern-password-strength-q2l8amji0.vercel.app).
-Try it out and enhance your password security!

 ## Thank You! 👏

 We appreciate you taking the time to explore our Password Strength Checker project.
 Your online security is our top priority, and we hope this tool helps you keep your accounts safe.